- Small Group

 After breakfast you board your charter aircraft for the short flight to Entebbe.
 Transfer to the Boma Guesthouse for dinner and a chance to relax before your independent homeward flight.
 Arrive in the USA the next day.

-All gratuities; all accommodations; group meals; group transfers; guided excursions as stated in the itinerary; entrance fees for parks/reserves, gorilla/chimpanzee tracking permits, etc.; $50,000 of medical expense coverage and $75,000 in emergency evacuation insurance; domestic air transportation within Uganda.
+All gratuities; all accommodations; group meals, including selected beverages with lunch and dinner; group transfers; guided excursions as stated in the itinerary; entrance fees for parks/reserves, gorilla/chimpanzee tracking permits, etc.; $50,000 of medical expense coverage and $75,000 in emergency evacuation insurance; domestic air transportation within Uganda.

 All air transportation except as listed above; excess baggage charges; airport arrival and departure taxes; transfers for independent arrivals and departures; passport and/or visa fees; accident/baggage/cancellation insurance; items of a personal nature such as laundry, bar charges, alcoholic beverages, e-mail/fax/telephone charges.